MKokich/Community-Garden/README.md

 ## 🌱 Our Application:
     Once logged in, the user is introduced to a few uses of our application; adopt, post, and easy care.

+## 🌱 Usage:
+    - Open integrated terminal in server.js folder
+    - Run "npm i"
+    - Copy schema from db file and insert into mysql
+    - Run database with lightening bolt icon
+    - Back in integrated terminal, run "npm run seed"
+    - Should now be seeded in your mysql workbench (database)
+    - Run "npm run start"
+    - Should now be listening on local host within integrated terminal
+    - Go back to database, refresh and open tables under db name
+    - Open browser and insert "localhost:3001" and this will bring up login page for application

 ### Login Page
 ![Image of LoginPage](./assets/login-page.png)